nickdevlin/shirtless-shortstops/README.md

 Finally, there's Ordóñez, who burst onto the scene with a series of spectacular defensive plays but spent much of his time clinging to an MLB roster due to his anemic bat.

-The journeys taken by each player is his reflected in his WAR total, a number that has very little use for All-Star Games and World Series appearances.
+While WAR, a metric with little use for All-Star Games and World Series appearances, doesn't always favor the player who was considered better at the time, in the case of these five players, it comes pretty close.

 A-Rod stands alone with a total of 117.8, 16th most in the history of baseball.
 The other four shortstops combined, even with a Hall of Famer in tow, come in at 117.1.

 You have to scroll down to 87th on the [career WAR leaderboard](https://www.baseball-reference.com/leaders/WAR_career.shtml) to get to Jeter at 72.4.
+While Jeter and Rodriguez are both considered immortals, the gap between them - 45.4 WAR - is roughly equivalent to the career WARs of some very good players, including Lou Brock, Brad Radke, and Tony Fernandez.

-Rentería comes next in the group at 32.3, followed by Gonzalez (11.2) and Ordóñez (1.2).
+Rentería comes next in the group at 32.3 - tied for 754th all-time, if you curious.

+He's followed by Gonzalez (11.2) and Ordóñez (1.2).